 Marine Construction · Since 1998

-A retaining wall has one job: hold back thousands of pounds of earth, saturated by every rain, frozen and thawed dozens of times a year — and never move.
-On waterfront properties the stakes are higher, because behind that wall is your yard, and above it is often your home.
+A retaining wall for a waterfront property takes abuse a backyard wall never will: thousands of pounds of earth behind it, saturated by every rain, frozen and thawed dozens of times a winter — and it can never move.
+That's what makes a marine retaining wall its own discipline.
+Behind it is your yard, and above it is often your home.

 "The wall is leaning" is one of the most common calls we get.
 Here's what we tell people: a leaning wall is not a cosmetic problem.
 It's a wall that has already started to fail, and the timeline from lean to collapse is set by weather you can't control.